openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

    individual assessor.
 Therefore, the score for the response is not the median of the scores that each individual peer assessor gave the response.

-For information on grades for learner submissions that you have cancelled and removed from peer assessment, refer to :ref:`Remove a learner response from peer grading`.
+For information on grades for learner submissions that you have canceled and removed from peer assessment, refer to :ref:`Remove a learner response from peer grading`.

 =======================
 Self Assessment Scoring